These things are one of the biggest innovations, in my mind, in recent years to power rack design.

 When the straps fit the rack too tightly, the bar resting on them wants to roll to the middle.
 This isn’t good, because it can mean it’s going to roll back into you when you bail a squat, or it will crush your midsection when you fail a bench press.

-To prevent that, attach one bracket of each strap higher on the rack upright, moving the low point of the strap to where you need it.
-You can do that with the Rogue and Sorinex straps.
-The Rep straps might be too tight to do that.
+To prevent that, attach one bracket of each strap higher on the rack upright, moving the low hanging point of the strap to where you need it.
+You can do that to a huge degree with the Rogue and Sorinex straps, which hang quite loosely.
+The Rep straps hang tighter, but I confirmed with Alida at Rep Fitness that theirs are long enough to do it.
 If you’re ordering the Strapworks straps above, you can get the same size as Titan’s are, or subtract an inch or so like the above reddit poster did.

 Being able to adjust the height on each side has the added advantage of fine-tuning the strap height to where you need it, just below the bottom of your range of motion.
 For example, if the hole spacing of your rack is 2″, this method allows you to adjust the height in 1″ increments.